“Mom always used to say: The girls that I brought into this world are stronger than its problems.”

 Co-funding: European Commission – the film was supported under the Erasmus + programme, the project „Young Women for Change”

 Production: Active Women Association

-OUR PROJECT IS SUPPORTED BY:
+OUR PROJECT WAS SUPPORTED BY:

 - Commissioner for Human Rights in Afghanistan Doctor Sima Samar

 - Afghan organizations SHUHADA, TAWANA, NEW LINE, NAI

 - football players from the Afghan National Women’s Football Team

 - Afghan Women’s Press Agency

 - and the organization Women Empowered Afghanistan from the USA